Altintro/podium/README.md

 This server needs authentication in every request , in order to make requests you will need to be register as an *User* and have an **access token**, to get a token, follow the next steps:

-* **Registration**: do a *post* request to */apiv1/auth/register*, the post must have a body with the registration fields: name, email, password:
+* **Registration**: do a *post* request to */apiv1/auth/register*, the post must have a body with the registration fields: name, alias, email, password:

 		{
 		name:  'name'
-		userName: 'username,
+		alias: 'alias,
 		pass:  'password',
 		email: 'useremail'
 		}